cosmosgame/save-the-world/content/articles/index.md

       - Non violence
         - Dhali lhama anecdote
         - balance against narcissm
+        - mirror work
         - consensus
       - Mindfulness
+        - RAIN
+        - Non attachment
       - Mind/Body
         - Do an assessment
       - Organicity
         - Trusting ourselves to know
       - Unity
+        - Everything is god (holding open that possibility)
+        - Group work
       - Change
-        - Accept that change is possible
-        - Accept that change is inevitable
-        - Creativity as a wisdom practice
+        - Service
+          - Thread example
       - Love
         - preparation for the bigger Truth
-    - Service
+        - Love everyone no kidding no exceptions (my story)
 - Waking Up
+  - My angel story
   - Hakomi Principles as a spiritual basis
     - Truth
-      - Coyote
-      - Accountability
-        - Victim stories
+      - Everything is god but really experiencing it
     - Non violence
-        - Dhali lhama anecdote
-        - balance against narcissm
-        - consensus
+      - Beyond good and evil
     - Mindfulness
     - Mind/Body
       - Do an assessment
     - Organicity
       - Trusting ourselves to know
     - Unity
+      - Unity consciousness
     - Change
       - Accept that change is possible
       - Accept that change is inevitable